NuthMC/RankShopUI/README.md

-# NuthMC-RankShop
+# RankShop

-A plugin for buy rank and easy to setup it without config.
+A plugin create by NuthMC for buy rank and easy to setup it without config.

 # Feature
 * You can add rank you want to shop